You are here

 A tick in one of the boxes at question 23 on the MRCA claim form D2051; or

 The claimant's signature on a needs assessment; or

 Elect the benefit at the "Request for Benefits" section of the Online Single Claim Form (OSCF) for MRCA claims; or

-Section 324 imposes an obligation on the delegate to investigate a claim that is made in writing.
+Section 324 imposes an obligation on the delegate to investigate a claim that is made either in writing or verbally.